 Race and the Premodern Period (RAPP), a speaker series housed in the English department at UCR, was founded in 2019 by Dr. Mariam Galarrita.
 She started RAPP to bring a much-needed conversation about premodern critical race studies (PCRS) to our department and campus at large.
 RAPP provides a safe learning community committed to anti-racism and to combating anti-Blackness.
 This community aimed to provide appropriate scholarly engagement and proper mentorship for those attending to premodern critical race scholarship.
 The series has run for three consecutive years and has featured discussions with various scholars, activists, performers, and artists.
 In its current iteration, RAPP strives to uphold the goal initially put forth for the inaugural 2019 series: to give a platform to the work of BIPOC individuals and to show that their work is valued, important, and critical.

-If you'd like to learn more about RAPP or are interested in getting involved/supporting the series, please reach out to Amy Juarez (aayot001@ucr.edu) and Adrita Mukherjee (amukh016@ucr.edu).
+If you'd like to learn more about RAPP or are interested in getting involved/supporting the series, please reach out to Alejandra Marquez, the RAPP Coordinator, Adrita Mukherjee, or Amanda Mocsi, Co-Organizers.

 The Garden: A Salon for Black Cultural Exploration is a recurring explorative scholarly space that centers the ever-present marginal experiences of Black life and prioritizes the politics of play, joy, dreaming, rest, and care in Black life amid white-supremacist sanctioned violence.
 Inspired by the contemplative collection of prose, essays, and poems in Alice Walker's In Search of Our Mothers' Gardens and the eco-guided radical contemplations of change intimated in Adrienne Maree Brown's Emergent Strategy: Shaping Change, Changing Worlds, The Garden invites thoughts on hope, healing, and wholeness through creative expression while focusing life through the Black Womanist lens.
 The Garden gestures toward growth, lushness, vitality, and endless evolution through being and becoming that characterizes worlds of Black thought, practice, and relation.
 Through open dialogue, The Garden gives feminist, queer, spiritual, and speculative practices a dynamic platform to collaborate and experiment in Black thought.
-Through the offerings of various scholars, both artistic and academic, this scholarly space compellingly engages in the emerging contours, depths, textures, and future(s) of Black studies.

-Contact Jasmine Moore (jasmine.moore001@email.ucr.edu) the 2023-24 coordinator, to learn more about The Garden, or if interested in getting involved/supporting the series.
+Through the offerings of various scholars, both artistic and academic, this scholarly space compellingly engages in the emerging contours, depths, textures, and future(s)of Black studies.
+Contact Liza Wemakor 2024-25 Coordinator, to learn more about The Garden, or if interested in getting involved/supporting the series.